Jarnen/Monolithic-to-Microservices/README.md

 ## Overview
 ### Background
 This project is the submission for the Udaconnect Project for the Cloud Native Application Architecture Nanodegree Program offered by Udacity.
+The aim of this project is to refactor a monolithic application to microservices using message passing techniques such as GRPC and REST.
 The project starter codes can be found [here](https://github.com/udacity/nd064-c2-message-passing-projects-starter).

 ### Goal and Achievement
 We have refactored the application into a microservice architecture using message passing techniques.